Dobrzeń Wielki: History

-The history of Dobrzeń Wielki was always linked to the Duchy of Opole which broke away from Poland and came under the rule of Bohemia in 1327, fell to the Habsburgs in 1526, became Prussian after the First Silesian War in 1742 and had been part of Germany since 1871.
+The history of Dobrzeń Wielki was always linked to the Duchy of Opole which separated from Poland and came under the suzerainty of Bohemia in 1327, fell to the Habsburgs in 1526, became Prussian after the First Silesian War in 1742 and had been part of Germany since 1871.

-In the Upper Silesia plebiscite held on March 20, 1921, in Groß Döbern, 1,216 votes (67.9%) were cast in favor of remaining with Germany and 576 votes (32.1%) were cast in favor of joining Poland.
+In the Upper Silesia plebiscite held on March 20, 1921, in Groß Döbern, 1,216 votes (67.9%) were cast in favor of remaining with Germany and 576 votes (32.1%) were cast in favor of joining reborn Poland.
 The village therefore remained in the Weimar Republic.

 With the end of World War II in 1945, the village became part of Poland.